ministryofjustice/hmpps-integration-api/docs/guides/setting-up-a-new-consumer.md

 to the Concourse run that will be performing Terraform apply to the namespace.
 (You'll receive an email when it's been added.)

 8. Follow the Concourse build link and check that the Terraform apply succeeds.

+The API key will be automatically generated and saved as a Kubernetes secret for future reference.

 ## Send the credentials to the consumer